Analysis of computing Gr\"obner bases and Gr\"obner degenerations via theory of signatures

 \section{Abstract}

 The signatures of polynomials were originally introduced by Faug\`{e}re for the efficient computation of \gr\ bases \cite{Fau02}, and redefined by Arri-Perry \cite{AP11} as the standard monomials modulo the module of syzygies.
 Since it is difficult to determine signatures, Vaccon-Yokoyama \cite{VY17} introduced an alternative object called guessed signatures.
-In this paper, we consider a module $\Gobs{}$ consisting of the equivalent classes of the guessed signatures for a tuple of polynomials $F$.
+In this paper, we consider a module $\Gobs{}$ for a tuple of polynomials $F$ to analyse computation of \gr\ bases via theory of signatures.
 This is the residue module $\ini_{\prec}(\Syz(\LM(F)))/\ini_{\prec}(\Syz(F))$ defined by the initial modules of the syzygy modules with respect to the Schreyer order.
 We first show that $F$ is a \gr\ basis if and only if $\Gobs{}$ is the zero module.
-Then we find a necessity to compute divisions of S-polynomials to find \gr\ bases.
-We give examples of transitions of minimal free resolutions of $\Gobs{}$ in a signature based algorithm.
+Then we show that any homogeneous \gr\ basis with respect to a graded term order satisfying a common condition must contain the remainder of a reduction of an S-polynomial.
+We give computational examples of transitions of minimal free resolutions of $\Gobs{}$ in a signature based algorithm.
 Finally, we show a connection between the module $\Gobs{}$ and \gr\ degenerations.